 Design by Contract (DbC)- also known as contract programming, programming by contract and design-by-contract programming, is an approach for designing software.
 It prescribes that software designers should define formal, precise and verifiable interface specifications for software components, which extend the ordinary definition of abstract data types with preconditions, postconditions and invariants.
 These specifications are referred to as "contracts", in accordance with a conceptual metaphor with the conditions and obligations of business contracts.

+Software Manifest – the listing of all software files.
+The name of the files or applications that are packaged together.

 Test Driven Development - (TDD) is a software development process that relies on the repetition of a very short development cycle: first the developer writes a failing automated test case that defines a desired improvement or new function, then produces code to pass that test and finally refactors the new code to acceptable standards.
 Kent Beck, who is credited with having developed or 'rediscovered' the technique, stated in 2003 that TDD encourages simple designs and inspires confidence.

 Viking- Viking is the code name for Covidien RMS next generation ventilator project.